Clifton-Lee/Clifton-Lee/README.md

 </p>

-**Thank you for taking the time to look over my Data-Science-Projects Repository.
-I like working with data, and I hope you enjoy the projects that I work on in my spare time.**
+**Thank you for taking the time to look over my Data-Science-Projects Repository.**

+**I like working with data, and I hope you enjoy the projects that I have created during my spare time.**